 Strong Preparation for the Changing World of Schools

 Maryville’s School of Education will help you develop into a reflective teacher who is committed to democratic education.
-This degree provides a strong background in issues important to teachers of early childhood students, including an emphasis on curriculum and assessment and the skills to work with all aspects of the development of young children.
+This degree provides a strong background in issues important to teachers of early childhood students, including an emphasis on curriculum and assessment and the skills to work with all aspects of the development of young children with and without special needs.
 Maryville’s strong partnerships with area early childhood centers assures you practical knowledge and experiences to build your success.

+Enrollment of special education students in kindergarten, elementary, and middle school grades is expected to grow faster than any other school population.
+As a result, employment of preschool, kindergarten, and elementary school special education teachers is expected to grow 21 percent from 2010 to 2020, faster than the average for all occupations.
+Along with enrollment growth, continued demand for special education services is expected.
+More parents are expected to seek special services for children who have difficulty meeting the higher standards required of students.
+Students will need the services of special education teachers to adapt lessons to their different learning styles and needs.
+Furthermore, general education teachers will need the help of special education teachers to learn how to present information to students who have learning disabilities.
 Teachers who earn their master’s degree typically earn a higher salary – at all levels – than those without a graduate degree.
 Because Maryville’s School of Education has national accreditation, you’ll be qualified for positions in any of the 50 states, or in English-speaking schools abroad.
-Early Childhood certification allows you to teach in early childhood centers (birth through age 5) and public schools with early childhood programs.
+Early Childhood Special Education certification allows you to teach in early childhood special education classrooms at centers (birth through age 5) and public schools with early childhood and special education programs.

 Degree Offerings and Requirements